OpenHEC/SNN-simulator-on-PYNQcluster/README.md

 The repo is organized as follows:
  * snn_object：Describes a new biologically plausible mechanism for generating intermediate-level visual representations using an          unsupervised learning scheme.
    * iaf_psc_exp.bin：LIF NEURON bitstream
  * NEST-14.0-FPGA：implemention Spiking neural network simulator NEST on FPGA cluster
+ * hls: NEST LIF Neuron accelerator implemented in vivado HLS 2018.2.
+ * vivado: creating vivado project to get block_design.tcl and bitstream.
 ## References
 ### NEST
 NEST is a simulator for spiking neural network models, ideal for networks of any size.